allenanie/EVOLvE/README.md

 </div>

 EVOLvE is a framework for evaluating Large Language Models (LLMs) for In-Context Reinforcement Learning (ICRL).
-We provide a flexible framework for single-step RL experiments (bandit) with LLMs.
-This repository contains the code to reproduce the results from the EVOLvE paper.
+We provide a flexible framework for experimenting with different LLM Agent Context Layers and analyzing how they affect a model's ability to interact with RL environments (bandits).
+This repository contains the code to reproduce results from our EVOLvE paper.

 ## 📰 News